-Taylor Steele is an NYC born and based writer, educator, performer, theater and film-maker.
+Taylor Steele is an NYC born and based poet, playwright, screenwriter, and performer.

 Her love for words has led to her poetry being published in Apogee Journal, HEArt Journal, BOAAT Press, and more.
 Her chapbook Dirty.Mouth.Kiss is available on Pizza Pi Press.
 Taylor has written for The Body is Not an Apology, AFROPUNK, Samuel French, and Philadelphia Printworks.
 She is an internationally ranked spoken word artist who has been featured on Huffington Post, Brooklyn Poets, Button Poetry and is a 2016 Pushcart Nominee.

 Taylor is a triple-Taurus who believes in the power of art to change, shape, and heal.
 You can support her creative works here.